-Most experienced researchers and consultants can put together an effective survey instrument.
-But even then, small issues can creep into the questionnaire that can compromise quality, introduce bias or result in misleading results.
+Most experienced researchers and consultants can put together an effective survey instrument, but even then, small issues can creep into the questionnaire that can compromise quality, introduce bias or lead to misleading results.
 While many of the common mistakes listed here may seem obvious, it is always good practice to review a questionnaire with these potential issues in mind.

 Here are some of the common questionnaire mistakes market researchers should avoid: